flybywiresim/website/src/posts/systems_notam-2022-02.md

 ## Overview

 Welcome back to another February NOTAM!
-This week we are covering updates to a few our systems in the A32NX.
+This week we are covering updates to a few of our systems in the A32NX.

 - Fly-By-Wire
 - Autopilot